Why Do Many US License Plates Feature The Gold Star Family or Mother

 No Fee: Gold Star License Plates

-• Only for motor vehicles owned by qualifying applicants; and
+• Only applies to automobiles owned by qualified applicants; and

-• Gold star license plates may be transferred from one motor vehicle to another motor vehicle owned by the eligible family member, as described in subsection of this section, upon application to the department, county auditor or other agent, or subagent appointed by the director.
+• Upon application to the department, county auditor, or other agent, or subagent, appointed by the director, gold star license plates may be transferred from one vehicle to another vehicle owned by the eligible family member, as described in subsection of this section.

 How to Apply A Gold Star License Plate?

-Applications for Gold Star Plates can be made by U.S. mail or at any Driver and Vehicle Services Deputy Registrar office (state by state.
-Vehicles are subject to standard registration fees, but there will be no additional charge for the Gold Star Plates or for replacement, should plates become damaged.
-Applicants will be required to provide documentation of eligibility.
+U.S. mail or any Driver and Vehicle Services Deputy Registrar office (state by state) are two ways to apply for Gold Star Plates.
+Standard registration fees apply to vehicles, but there will be no extra cost for the Gold Star Plates or for replacement if the plates are damaged.
+Applicants will need to submit proof of their eligibility.

-Request a letter from the Department of Veterans Affairs certifying you are eligible for a Gold Star License Plate.
+Ask the Department of Veterans Affairs to issue you a letter confirming your qualification for a Gold Star License Plate.

-Take the letter from Department of Veterans Affairs, a Military License Plate Application, a copy of your vehicle registration, and any applicable fees to a vehicle licensing office.
+Visit a vehicle licensing office with the Department of Veterans Affairs letter, a Military License Plate Application, a copy of your vehicle registration, and any necessary fees.